sandeepkirangudla/tiger_assessment/README.md

    2. Covid: Filling the empty and unknown FIPS IDs with a default value (00000) to standardize the column.</p> .

 ## Merging the Data Frames
-After doing the data preprocessing and clean, we obtain clean files that we can merge. <i>merge.final_merge</i> takes in 2 data frames and output 1 final data frame on which we can do our analysis.
+After doing the data preprocessing and clean, we obtain clean files that we can merge. <i>my_func.final_merge</i> takes in two data frames and output one final data frame on which we can do our analysis.

 ## Generating Summary File
-The final step is generate the result and plots. <i>summary_stats.SummaryStats.summarize</i> generates the summary file as a csv because it is very easy to interpret and do custom analysis on csv.
+The final step is generate the result and plots. <i>my_func.SummaryStats.summarize</i> generates the summary file as a csv because it is very easy to interpret and do custom analysis on csv.

 ## Future Edition
 ### Interactive Plots